CodonoTeam/cryptocurrency-exchange-script/README.md

 ### Crypto Exchange Script: Unveiling a World of Possibilities

 The Crypto Exchange Script, a cutting-edge white label blockchain solution, stands as an open-source software masterpiece.
 Liberated from the grasp of centralized entities, it presents a world of limitless possibilities.
 Its codebase, openly accessible and globally tested, is a testament to its robustness.
-The innovative minds at Openware, a leading Blockchain software development company, have crafted a secure and adaptable white label version.
+The innovative minds at Codono, a leading Blockchain software development company, have crafted a secure and adaptable white label version.
 This version empowers developers to seamlessly deploy and customize cryptocurrency exchange services.

 **Why Choose Codono's Crypto Exchange Script?**